-Stated simply, the Companion Pass allows you to fly with one other person for free (plus taxes and fees).
-Many travel experts consider the Companion Pass to be among the best travel perks in the industry because this isn't a one-time pass.
-You can use it as much as you fly, so long as at least one seat is available.
+Many travel experts consider the Companion Pass among the industry's best travel perks because this isn't a one-time pass.
+You can use it as much as you fly, as long as there's a seat available.
 It doesn't even matter whether you use points or cash.

 How Do I Get It?

-You can earn the Companion Pass by reaching either the required number of flight segments or qualifying points in a single calendar year.
+You can earn the Companion Pass by reaching the required number of flight segments or qualifying points in a calendar year.

-For those that fly a lot, it's still possible to earn the Companion Pass by taking 100 one-way flights on Southwest.
-This qualification method is completely separate from earning the required number of points—if you earn the pass through flight segments, it doesn't matter how many points you earn.
+For those who fly a lot, it's possible to earn the Companion Pass by taking 100 one-way flights on Southwest.
+This qualification method is completely separate from earning the required number of points.
+If you earn the pass via flight segments, it doesn't matter how many points you earn.

 According to Southwest: